-TUSD will ensure that, in the event that a magnet program or school is withdrawn or relocated, students currently enrolled in the magnet school or program will be permitted to remain in that program until they complete the highest grade offered by that school.
+TUSD will ensure that, in the event that a magnet program or school is withdrawn or relocated, students currently enrolled in the magnet school or program will be permitted to remain in that program until they complete the highest grade offered by that school [USP Section II.A.2.].
 If or when magnet status at a site is eliminated, subject to minimum enrollment guidelines to be determined by the Governing Board, students currently enrolled in a magnet program will be provided the opportunity to complete that program through the highest grade in that school.
+Students receiving transportation will continue to receive transportation as long as they are continuously enrolled at the school.
 This process will be more fully developed in the Comprehensive Magnet Plan.
-If or when a magnet program is relocated, subject to minimum enrollment guidelines to be determined by the governing board, students currently enrolled in a magnet program will be provided the opportunity to complete that program through the highest grade in that school.
-This process will be more fully developed in the Comprehensive Magnet Plan.
-If or when a magnet program is relocated, subject to minimum enrollment guidelines to be determined by the Governing Board, students currently enrolled in a magnet program will be provided the opportunity to complete that program through the highest grade in the receiving school (wherever the program is relocated).
+If or when a magnet program is relocated, subject to minimum enrollment guidelines to be determined by the Governing Board, students currently enrolled in a magnet program is relocated.
+Subject to minimum enrollment guidelines to be determined by the Governing Board, students currently enrolled in a magnet program will be provided the opportunity to complete that program through the highest grade in the receiving school (wherever the program is relocated).
 This process will be more fully developed in the Comprehensive Magnet Plan.